By Owl-Listener

 ==#===

 An agent design team you control.
 10 agents that run an inclusive design process while you direct.
-The system learns your taste.
+The system notices how you design and reflects it back.

 Designpowers is an open, model-agnostic design workflow that gives you a team of 10 design agents.
 They discover, research, strategise, design, build, review, and hand off — with accessibility woven into every step.
-The system remembers your aesthetic preferences across projects, argues competing directions when you're unsure, and catches taste mismatches mid-build instead of at the end.
+It keeps an observational record of how you design across projects (a mirror you can read, never something it imposes on the work), argues competing directions when you're unsure, and catches taste mismatches mid-build instead of at the end.
 You're the creative director.
 They work for you.

 Works with any AI coding tool.
 Designpowers is markdown files — skills, agents, and hooks.
 It ships as both a Claude Code plugin and a Gemini CLI extension, but the design knowledge works anywhere that reads markdown instructions: Cursor, Windsurf, Copilot, Aider, or any future tool.
 The design process is the product, not the platform.